Enjoy some thought-provoking quotes about truth.

 Ultimate truth versus Relative truth

-The Ultimate truth is the ultimate state of reality that is devoid of all ephemeral, temporal, transitional things that are found on this Earth.
-This is the destination of the perfect, enlightened being, and the ultimate liberation of all suffering.
+Ultimate truth is the ultimate state of reality that is devoid of all ephemeral, temporal, transitional things that are found on earth.

-The Relative truth is the perception of reality as it exists on this Earth.
+Relative truth is the perception of reality as it exists on earth.
 So named because social conditions, human wisdom, lifestyles and human achievements are constantly in a state of flux.
-Growing an attachment to any Relative truth is a cause of suffering.